 Chief Communications Officer & Executive Partner

-Heenan was an adjunct assistant professor of public policy at the Taubman Center for Public Policy and American Institutions at Brown University and a Freshman Seminar instructor at Harvard College, teaching on communications in policy making.
-In 2010, Heenan was awarded a Certificate of Distinction in Teaching from the Derek Bok Center at Harvard.
-She was previously a Fellow at the Harvard Kennedy School’s Belfer Center, and an Executive Fellow at Harvard Business School, where she was part of the teaching team for HBS' “Conversations on Leadership" course.
+She was an adjunct assistant professor of public policy at the Taubman Center for Public Policy and American Institutions at Brown University and a Freshman Seminar instructor at Harvard College, teaching on communications in policy making.
+In 2010, she was awarded a Certificate of Distinction in Teaching from the Derek Bok Center at Harvard.
+She was a Fellow at the Harvard Kennedy School’s Belfer Center, and an Executive Fellow at Harvard Business School, on the teaching team for HBS' “Conversations on Leadership" course.

-Heenan began her career in business strategy consulting for Telesis and SJS – spinoffs of Boston Consulting Group – working on business process analysis, cost analysis, market strategy, and strategic planning for national and international corporations including Corning, Rubbermaid, Ahlstrom, and IKEA.
-She has served on a number of boards focused on child development, education, and economic policy, and now serves on the boards of the David Rockefeller Fund and the University of Rhode Island.
+Christine began her career in business strategy consulting for Telesis and SJS – spinoffs of Boston Consulting Group – working on business process analysis, cost analysis, market strategy, and strategic planning for national and international corporations including Corning, Rubbermaid, Ahlstrom, and IKEA.
+She has served on several boards focused on child development, education, and economic policy, and now serves on the boards of the David Rockefeller Fund and the University of Rhode Island.